 Reciprocal Agreements

-Who can I contact for assistance with ETPS?
+Who can I contact for assistance with ETPL?

-* Status as an approved eligible training provider is not a guarantee of student referrals nor use of WIOA training funds.
-Local Workforce Development Boards must also approve providers on ETPS based on justification that the training provided is for in-demand industry sectors and occupations within each region.
-Providers wishing to explore occupations in-demand in the Missouri economy may view labor market data found at MERIC.
+Status as an approved eligible training provider is not a guarantee of student referrals nor use of WIOA training funds.
+Local Workforce Development Boards must also approve providers on ETPL based on justification that the training provided is for in-demand industry sectors and occupations within each region.
+Providers wishing to explore occupations in-demand in the Missouri economy may view labor market data found at MERIC